Youth Challenge International (Canada)

-Youth Challenge International (YCI) is a youth-centred, non-profit, non-religious, non-governmental organization focused on international development issues.
+Youth Challenge International (YCI) is a youth-centered, non-profit, non-religious, non-governmental organization focused on international development issues.
 It aims to equip developing country youth with skills and resources to contribute positively to their communities along with engaging Canadian youths in international development and social justice issues.
 Over 201 Canadian youth volunteer overseas annually with YCI.

 Overview

-The organization's mission is to "build the skills, experience and confidence of young people to effect positive change in their communities"(3).
+The organization's mission is to "build the skills, experience, and confidence of young people to effect positive change in their communities"(3).

 YCI's operations and programming is rooted in 4 core principles: